 Giants prefer microservices

-It’s no wonder Amazon, Twitter, Netflix, eBay and Uber have abandoned the monolithic applications.
-The listed companies focused on microservice architecture because they noticed it helps them avoid major obstacles, which Susan J. Fowler mentions in her book:
+It's no wonder that Amazon, Twitter, Netflix, eBay, and Uber have abandoned monolithic applications.
+These mentioned companies focused on microservices architecture because they noticed it helps them avoid major obstacles, which Susan J. Fowler mentions in her book: